-Dismantling Voluntourism: Evaluating the Effects of a Global Health Supplemental Curriculum on Undergraduate Volunteers Travelling to Haiti
+Dismantling Voluntourism: Evaluating the Effects of a Global Health Supplemental Curriculum on Undergraduate Volunteers Traveling to Haiti

 Jehannaz Dastoor graduated in 2020 with a major in Anthropology with a biological concentration.
 She will be obtaining an MD at Northwestern University Feinberg School of Medicine, and an MPH concurrently at The Graduate School at Northwestern.
 She hopes to continue pursuing her interest in global health, and aims to practice as a physician and contribute to community health efforts.